 The Western Michigan University chapter was founded in 1950 to champion the causes of academic freedom, shared governance, and due process here on our own campus and to advocate for higher education as a public good.
 In March 1974, Western’s board-appointed faculty voted to unionize, and the WMU-AAUP became a collective-bargaining chapter.
-In August 2022, the AAUP affiliated with the American Federation of Teachers (AFT), making the WMU-AAUP also a member of AFT, the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), AFT Michigan, Michigan AFL-CIO, and the South Central Michigan Area Labor Council.
+In August 2022, the AAUP affiliated with the American Federation of Teachers (AFT), making the WMU-AAUP also a member of AFT, the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), and AFT Michigan.

 Today, the WMU-AAUP is a thriving organization of WMU's over 700 board-appointed faculty members.
 We are an active community of teachers, scholars, researchers, and artists committed to student success and academic excellence.
 The WMU-AAUP is a faculty-driven, faculty-led organization that continues to advocate for academic freedom, due process, shared governance, and the preservation of higher education as a public good.

 WMU's AAUP Advocacy Chapter of the 1950s and 1960s